run2fail/locker/README.rst

 - Networking related:

   - Support IPv6 addresses and netfilter rules
-  - Bridging

-    - Prevent communication between containers in the default configuration
-    - Add netfilter rules for inter-container commmunication when "links" are defined

   - Link backwards, i.e., add name + fqdn of the linking container to target container.
 This may be beneficial, e.g., when database logs shall contain the hostname
-  - Enable to remove LOCKER chain in the NAT table + rules in the FORWARD chain
-  - Enable to specify DNS servers for each container via the configuration

 - Configuration related: